JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 greatly, so I'm going to present the simple case of testing console applications only.
 It is the practise that is important, not the process.

-The easiest method we use is via shelldoctest_, a module that implements a :mod:`doctest` interface for testing shell commands.
+The easiest method we use is via :pypi:`shelldoctest`, a module that implements a :mod:`doctest` interface for testing shell commands.
 The package provides a user-level script for running shell sessions in Python docstrings.
 A simple example could be:

 .. code-block:: python